yiisoft/validator/docs/guide/en/extensions.md

 Sure, this will lead to some code duplication, but it's acceptable and will pay off in the future.
 Anyway, we decided to make it available through an extension, but use it with caution.

-[Yii Validator Scenarios] package from a core team member [Sergei Predvoditelev] adds special `On` rule which allows to wrap other rules by declaring specific scenarios.
+[Yii Validator Scenarios] adds special `On` rule which allows to wrap other rules by declaring specific scenarios.

 An example of the class using scenarios: